msr-asia-summit/msr-asia-summit.github.io/registration.md

 You can register here:<br>
 [https://forms.gle/2NqADF6U9bnkB8U1A](https://forms.gle/2NqADF6U9bnkB8U1A){:target="_blank"}

 * If we have more participants than the capacity, the form will be closed.
-Please register earlier.
+Please register earlier as much as possible.
 Also, the registration for the second phase will be closed by **13th July**.